COMMUNITY RESEARCH

 Director

-Center for Co-Occurring Disorders | The Council on Recovery
+Center for Co-Occurring Disorders | The Council

 Ms. Arms serves as the Director at the Center for Co-occurring Disorders at The Council on Recovery.
 She is dedicated to serving the Latino population in the Health Field, including Mental Health and Substance Use.
 She received both her Bachelor and Master of Arts Degrees in Clinical Psychology from the University of Texas at El Paso.
 She has facilitated leadership meetings amongst local Federally Qualified Health Centers to identify, address, and resolve systemic issues.
 In addition, she has implemented programs like Multisystemic Therapy and Transition Age Youth, assisting clients transitioning from children to adult services in the mental health system.
 Funded projects consist of identifying relationships between stress, depression, and anxiety to Latinos' substance use and parenting styles, investigating chronic illness effects on children's health-related quality of life in an impoverished neighborhood along the Texas-Mexico border, and exploring decision-making aids for colorectal cancer in the Latino population.
 She is a fellow of the American Leadership Forum and a graduate of the Mujeres de HACE program.